chainwayxyz/clementine-cli/docs/deposit.md

 > [!TIP]
 > You don't have to use `clementine-cli` if you know how to send raw transactions
-> by yourself. `clementine-cli` only provides helping wrappers around Mempool
-> post tx api and Bitcoin CLI.
+> by yourself. `clementine-cli` only provides helping wrappers around mempool.space API and Bitcoin Core CLI.

 **Broadcasting Protocol:**